A Majorization-Minimization Algorithm for Computing the Karcher Mean of Positive Definite Matrices: Simulations

 \section{Simulations}

-In this section we compare the MM algorithm with the gradient descent method (GD)~\cite{Xavier06} with line search and described in Algorithm~\ref{alg:nhbd}, and a linearized gradient descent algorithm with a Richardson-like iteration~\cite{Bini2013}.
-We use the code available at http://bezout.dm.unipi.it/software/mmtoolbox/, and we referred the algorithm as ``Toolbox'' in the simulations.

-There are many other algorithms available, but the gradient descent and its variants are more commonly used and it resembles the MM algorithm in terms of complexity per iteration and convergence rate.
+There are many other algorithms for computing the Karcher mean of positive definite matrices, but the gradient descent and its variants are more commonly used.
 Indeed, \cite{JeurVV2012} gave a extensive survey on various algorithms such as the steepest descent method (SD), the conjugate gradient method (CG), Riemannian BFGS method (RBFGS), and the trust region method (TR) with the Armijo line search technique.
 It is shown that while CG has a similar performance as SD, the second order methods, including RBFGS and TR, are outperformed by SD and CG when the size of matrices increases.

+In this section we compare the MM algorithm with a linearized gradient descent algorithm with a Richardson-like iteration~\cite{Bini2013}: let the Cholesky decomposition of $\bX_k$ be $\bX_k=\bR_k^T\bR_k$, then

+with $\nu_k$ is chosen to be the optimal value \cite[(9)]{Bini2013}.
+We use the code available at http://bezout.dm.unipi.it/software/mmtoolbox/, and we referred the algorithm as ``Toolbox'' in the simulations.
+We also compare the MM algorithm with the gradient descent method (GD)~\cite{Xavier06} with a line search procedure, which is described in Algorithm~\ref{alg:nhbd}, and inner iterations are used to find the smallest $j$.
+We remark that the line search implementation is slightly different from Armijo's rule, so it might not perform as well and there is no guarantee on the convergence to the global minimizer.
+In this sense, this implementation is not optimal and it is just for illustrative purposes.

+The main computation costs of MM, GD and Toolbox algorithms are presented in Table~\ref{tab:comparison}, which includes all steps that have a computational cost of $O(p^3)$.
+In this sense, all three methods have a computational cost of $O(p^3)$ per iteration (we compare inner iterations of GD algorithm with the iterations in MM and Toolbox algorithms).
+While it is generally difficult to compare the empirical computational cost without looking into the implementation, we highlight all the matrix functions that require an iterative procedure with each iteration costs $O(p^3)$, since they are more computational expensive than other steps in Table~\ref{tab:comparison}.
+In our implementations, these computational expensive steps are usually calculated by eigenvalue decomposition with \eqref{eq:matrixfunction}, though there might exist faster implementations, especially for the inner iteration of GD, where only the eigenvalues of $\{\exp(c^j\nu\bD)^{-\frac{1}{2}}\bA_i\exp(c^j\nu\bD)^{-\frac{1}{2}}\}_{i=1}^n$ are needed (that being said, finding eigenvalues still requires an iterative procedure and it is more expensive than matrix multiplication).

+Following this implementation, all three algorithms have similar empirical computational complexities per iteration.
+Their computational costs are mostly from eigenvalue decompositions for the highlighted steps in Table~\ref{tab:comparison}.
+GD algorithm has $n+1$ such steps per inner iteration and $n+1$ such steps per out iteration; MM algorithm has $n+2$ such steps per iteration (note that the calculation of $g_1$ and $g_2$ can share one eigenvalue decomposition); Toolbox algorithm has $n$ such steps per iteration.